-Beovu® and Antibody Candidate Discovery and Development Agreement with Novartis certain intellectual property to develop and commercialize those drug product candidates.
+Beovu® and Antibody Candidate Discovery and Development Agreement with Novartis

+We have an agreement with Novartis relating to antibodies that Epitomics generated that target certain molecules which were used to develop antibody product candidates.
+Under the agreement, Novartis has a non-exclusive, irrevocable, worldwide, sublicensable, royalty-bearing and perpetual license to our rights in certain intellectual property to develop and commercialize those drug product candidates.
 Pursuant to the terms of the agreement, the upfront fee and all milestone payments due upon the achievement of certain pre-clinical and clinical development milestones have been paid.
 Novartis remains obligated to pay us a very low single-digit royalty on net sales of the Beovu (brolucizumab-dbll) product for therapeutic uses by Novartis, its affiliates or licensees.